oroinc/documentation/book/workflow.rst

 .. tip::

-    This example assumes that the keys used under the ``attributes`` option are the names of the entity properties.
-You can use the :ref:`property_path option <reference-format-workflow-attributes-property-path>` to configure attributes whose name differ from the underlying property name:
+    By default attributes data is stored inside WorkflowItem entity, i.e. this data can be accessible only in scope of the specific workflow for some entity.
+    Instead you can use the :ref:`property_path option <reference-format-workflow-attributes-property-path>` to automatically store and retrieve attributes data by property path, i.e. such attributes can be considered as a links to an entity values:

     .. code-block:: yaml
         :linenos: